-In this post, we will cover some of the popular and best Java Profilers.
-We will be covering following Java Profilers in our post.
+In this post, we will cover some popular and best Java Profilers.
+We will cover following Java Profilers in our post.

 As a developer, we always try to write best and efficient code.While writing code for complex and enterprise applications, we may want to get an understanding of the JVM internals

-Debugging these kinds of performance issues is always challenging and if these are happening only in a specific environment (say your production environment ) is not difficult but sometimes not feasible.
+Debugging these kinds of performance issues is always challenging and if these are happening only in a specific environment (say your production environment ) is easy but sometimes not feasible.

 This post is intended to give an overview of the Java profilers and will not cover features in detail.
 Please refer to feature section on the product home page.